 Step 3: Pay debts and save.

-Get your high-interest debts out of the way, before you start to save and invest.
 You may want to consider opening a savings account if you haven’t already.
 These accounts encourage monthly contributions that help you build a fund for emergencies or other substantial expenses you might need to pay down the road.
 At the same time, think about opening an investment account as the returns could get you closer to your saving goals.

 Step 4: Put your financial plan into action